Is a lis pendens without a lawsuit?

 Is a declaratory remedy available without a cause of action available?
 (Newfoundland and Labrador, Canada)

-What is the test for a defamation claim against a newspaper?
+What is the test for sentencing a single offender to two consecutive sentences?
 (Newfoundland and Labrador, Canada)

 What is the test for balancing the convenience between the parties?
 (Newfoundland and Labrador, Canada)